-Set the slow cooker to low and melt the candy for 30 minutes.
-Give it a stir and let it cook for another 30 minutes or until all of the candy is melted.
+Set the slow cooker to low and melt chocolate and candy for 30 minutes.
+Give the mixture stir and let it cook for another 30 minutes or until all of the candy and chocolate is melted.
 Give it all a really good stir so it’s well combined.

 All slow cookers are different so you may need more or less time, so keep an eye on it.
 You definitely don’t want it to burn!

 The most time-consuming part is scooping all of that melted goodness into mini cupcake liners.
-I admit it’s easier to just scoop it directly onto wax paper in little mounds, but I like the little liners so I opted to do it that way.
-If you have a small cookie scoop it makes the job easier.
+I admit it’s easier to just scoop it directly onto parchment paper or wax paper-lined baking sheets in little mounds, but I like the little liners, so I opted to do it that way.
+If you have a small cookie scoop, it makes the job easier.
 I scooped a generous tablespoon for each candy.

-It depends on how big you make your candies, but I am able to get about 70 candies using mini cupcake liners and filling them almost all the way.
+It depends on how big you make your candies, but I can get about 70 candies using mini cupcake liners and filling them almost all the way.
 The candy is pretty rich, so a little goes a long way.

 - Want a big giant batch?
 You can double the recipe!

 - For a twist, sprinkle a little bit of sea salt over the candy before they set for salted chocolate clusters.